kstenerud/iOS-Universal-Framework/README.md

 If, however, you use project dependencies (such as in workspaces), Xcode won't be happy.
 The fake framework won't show up in the list when you click the '+' button under "Link Binary With Libraries" in your main application project.
-You can manually drag it from "Products" under your fake framework project, but then when you build your main project, you'll get a warning like this:
+You can manually drag it from "Products" under your fake framework project to add the dependency.

+**Note:** In older versions of Xcode, you'd get warnings like the following:

     warning: skipping file '/somewhere/MyFramework.framework'
     (unexpected file type 'wrapper.cfbundle' in Frameworks & Libraries build phase)

-This will be followed by linker errors for anything in your fake framework.
+This would be followed by linker errors for anything in your fake framework.
+As of Xcode 4.3.1, this doesn't seem to happen anymore.

-Fortunately, there is a workaround.
-You can manually tell the linker to link in the framework by adding a "-framework" switch with your framework's name in "Other Linker Flags" in the project that uses the framework:
+If you do encounter this issue, you can work around it by adding a "-framework" switch with your framework's name in "Other Linker Flags" in the project that uses the framework:

     -framework MyFramework